 Astrobotic is developing visual terrain relative navigation (TRN) and LiDAR-based hazard detection to enable precise and safe planetary landings on the Moon, Mars, and beyond.
 We were the first commercial company to use TRN and hazard detection to guide a suborbital launch vehicle to a safe landing site.
 We continue to refine these systems to minimize size, weight, power, and cost.
-Our TRN system won a NASA Tipping Point contract and will fly to the Moon on our Peregrine lander in 2021.
-Both our TRN and hazard detection systems will be used to land NASA’s VIPER rover at the south pole of the Moon on our Griffin lander in 2023.
+Our TRN system won a NASA Tipping Point contract and will fly to the Moon on our Peregrine lander in 2022.
+Both our TRN and hazard detection systems will be used to land NASA’s VIPER rover at the south pole of the Moon on our Griffin lander.

 UltraNav is a compact smart camera for next-generation space missions.
 This low size, weight, and power system includes an integrated suite of hardware accelerated computer vision algorithms that enable a wide range of in-space applications, including rendezvous and docking, autonomous rover navigation, and precision planetary landing.
 It can facilitate capabilities such as TRN, visual simultaneous localization and mapping (SLAM), 3D reconstruction, object recognition and tracking, and feature targeting.
 UltraNav can be packaged as a standalone sensor or part of a larger navigation system, customized with mission-specific algorithms, and integrated with a wide variety of spacecraft, from CubeSats to human landers.